5 Places to Take a Hike in Nebraska

 4. Lake McConaughy - Ogallala

 Lake McConaughy is mostly known for its more than 100 miles of shoreline and variety of summertime activities, but it is also the home to some of the state’s most diverse and fascinating hikes.
-Located just west of Lake McConaughy, Cedar Point provides hikers with 13 miles of trails through rocky terrain and deep canyons.
+Located just east of Lake McConaughy, Cedar Point provides hikers with 13 miles of trails through rocky terrain and deep canyons.
 The site features countless geological finds and exposed fossil and clay formations.
 Trails like the 0.1-mile Butterfly Canyon, 0.6-mile Two Pipe and 2-mile Diffendal Loop make this a great spot for those searching for an exciting hike with a captivating prehistoric history.

 A long and rich history isn’t the only thing that can be found within the towering bluffs of Scotts Bluff National Monument.
 Many breathtaking hiking opportunities await you in the rugged terrain of the Oregon, California and Mormon Trails.
 For an amazing climb with views of the monument, Saddle Rock Trail is a 1.7-mile trek through the cliffs and canyons of western Nebraska.
 The North and South Overlook Trails provide hikers with a scenic view of the distinct stories of both sides of the bluffs.
 Many other trails and hundreds of acres of free hiking terrain offer an unparalleled exploration.